split-banner-image

 NEOADJUVANT THERAPY?

-Neoadjuvant therapy refers to treatment before surgery and it aims to shrink the breast cancer in size to increase the chance of breast conserving surgery and to monitor the effect of treatment on the tumour.
+Neoadjuvant therapy refers to treatment before surgery and it aims to shrink the breast cancer in size to increase the chance of breast conserving surgery, among other potential benefits.

 What Is Neoadjuvant Therapy?